adomaitisc/COMP3480/lab6/README.md

 ## Important

-If there in an instance of MySQL running on your machine, you need to stop it before running the Docker Compose command, otherwise you will be accessing the wrong database.
+If there is an instance of MySQL running on your machine, you need to stop it before running the Docker Compose command otherwise you might be accessing the wrong database.
+Or you could change the port mappings in the Docker Compose file.

 ## Starting the container